nicola-deb/software-testing-portfolio/README.md

 - **Selenium & Java in Mozilla:** To be Added <br>
 - **Playright & Python:** To be Added <br>
 - **JMeter Performance Testing Tool:** To be Added <br>

+## UI Automation Testing Project

+This is a practical project where I use automation to test login, withdrawal and deposit features of a Banking Web Application as part of a Test Automatinon Course with Dublin Coding School, 2024.

+Within the [cypress-script](https://github.com/nicola-deb/software-testing-portfolio/tree/main/Automation_Testing/cypress-script) folder, you will find a test script that uses the Cypress front-end testing tool, based on JavaScript.

+Within the [selenium-script](https://github.com/nicola-deb/software-testing-portfolio/tree/main/Automation_Testing/selenium-script) folder, you will find a test script that uses the Selenium test automation tool, based on Java.